Zeenobit/moonshine_save/README.md

 ## Philosophy

-The main design goal of this crate is to use concepts borrowed from MVC (Model-View-Controller) architecture to separate the aesthetic elements of the game (the game "view") from its logical and saved state (the game "model").
+The main design goal of this crate is to use concepts inspired from MVC (Model-View-Controller) architecture to separate the aesthetic elements of the game (the game "view") from its logical and saved state (the game "model").
+This allows the application to treat the saved data as the singular source of truth for the entire game state.

 To use this crate as intended, you should design your game logic with this separation in mind: